 This table illustrates how to group a list of whole ratings into

 8 is a category of its own.
 In this example, the

 Original ratings: 'AAA' 'AA' 'A' 'BBB' | 'BB' 'B' 'CCC' | 'D' | | Relative ordering: (1) (2) (3) (4) | (5) (6) (7) | (8) | | Grouped ratings: 'IG' | 'SG' | 'D' | | Grouping edges: (4) | (7) | (8)

 Regarding the last element,

-are treated as categories of their own.
-This
+nRatings2are treated as categories of their own.
+This results in K+(

 Aggregated information by categories, returned as a structure, or a

 struct array of length

 groupingEdges.
 Each structure contains